rolftimmermans/zeromq-ng/README.md

   <[number]> Sets the ToS fields (the *Differentiated Services* (DS) and *Explicit Congestion Notification* (ECN) field) of the IP header.
 The ToS field is typically used to specify a packet's priority.
 The availability of this option is dependent on intermediate network equipment that inspect the ToS field and provide a path for low-delay, high-throughput, highly-reliable service, etc.

 * **verbosity** (write only, on `XPublisher` sockets only) – ZMQ_XPUB_VERBOSE / ZMQ_XPUB_VERBOSER <br/>
-  <[null] | [string]> If set to `true` the socket passes all subscribe messages to the caller.
-If set to `false` (default) these are not visible to the caller.
+  <[null] | [string]> Whether to pass any duplicate subscription/unsuscription messages.

-  * `null` – No security mechanism is used.
+  * `null` (default) – Only unique subscribe and unsubscribe messages are visible to the caller.
-  * `"plain"` – The PLAIN mechanism defines a simple username/password mechanism that lets a server authenticate a client.
-PLAIN makes no attempt at security or confidentiality.
+  * `"allSubs"` – All subscribe messages (including duplicates) are visible to the caller, but only unique unsubscribe messages are visible.
-  * `"curve"` – The CURVE mechanism defines a mechanism for secure authentication and confidentiality for communications between a client and a server.
-CURVE is intended for use on public networks.
+  * `"allSubsUnsubs"` – All subscribe and unsubscribe messages (including duplicates) are visible to the caller.

 * **verboser** (write only, on `XPublisher` sockets only) – ZMQ_XPUB_VERBOSER <br/>
   <[boolean]>If set to `true` the socket passes all subscribe **and** unsubscribe messages to the caller.
 If set to `false` (default) these are not visible to the caller.